davestroud/llmops_langchain/CONTRIBUTING.md

 ### Documentation Contributions
 If your changes affect documentation:

-1. Update or add relevant files in the docs/ directory.
+1. Update or add relevant files in the [docs](https://github.com/davestroud/llmops_langchain/docs)directory.
 2. Ensure any new documentation follows the existing format and structure.

 ### Need Help?